Toni Collette: 2005–2011: Supporting roles and United States of Tara

 In her first television engagement in five years, the HBO-BBC joint miniseries Tsunami: The Aftermath (2006), she played an Australian government employee who tries to cope with the events following the 2004 Indian Ocean earthquake and the resulting tsunami in Thailand.
 The film received mixed reviews from critics.
 Robert Bianco of USA Today said that it was, "inexcusably tasteless, tone deaf... and dull", and Brian Lowry of Variety remarked that the film, "[grasps] for higher ground that it never reaches."
 Despite this, praise was given to the performances of the cast.
 For her role, Collette earned her first Primetime Emmy nomination and third Golden Globe nomination.
 At a ceremony in August 2006, Collette inducted Helen Reddy into the Australian Recording Industry Association (ARIA) Hall of Fame and described her song, "I Am Woman" (1971) as "timeless".

 After working as a juror at the 2007 Cannes Film Festival, she starred in two releases of 2007, Towelhead and Evening.
+Clint Eastwood has planned to cast Nicholas Hoult & Collette in Juror No. 2.
 They received "mixed or average reviews".
 Kelly Vance of East Bay Express, called Towelhead "one of the most intelligent films of the year" and praised the artist's performance.
 In her review of Evening, Putman called it "flawed in more ways than one" but lauded her for "[enlivening] her scenes with pathos".
 In 2008 she played a small role in Hey, Hey, It's Esther Blueburger, and also served as an executive producer.
 Her scenes were shot in a week.
 The film received tepid reviews and failed to recoup its $6 million budget.
 Bernadete McNulty, writing for The Daily Telegraph, wrote, "[her] presence may have got this Australian debut from writer/director Cathy Randall off the ground [but] her slight role is insufficient to make it fly the distance."
 Her other 2008 film, The Black Balloon, was better received, for which she was also co-executive producer.
 Frank Hatherley of Screen Daily praised the film and her acting, "[she] gives another of her warm, full-blooded portraits" and Roger Ebert venerated her performance as being the heart of the film.
 She won her fifth AACTA Award for the role of Maggie Mollison in The Black Balloon.